klshh/Elevator-System-LLD/README.md

 ## 🧾 Overview

-This project demonstrates the **object-oriented low-level design** of an Elevator System.
+This project demonstrates the **object-oriented low-level design** of an Utilities.Elevator System.
 It simulates elevator operations in a multi-floor building, handling requests from users both inside the elevator (cabin buttons) and from building floors (hall calls).

 ---